abhi0395/mycv/README.md

 <div class="list">

+Dec 2025 - present: Institute Postdoctoral Fellow, IUCAA, Pune, India

+- *Leading/Led independent projects on physical properties of quasar absorbers in and around galaxies using MUSE, SDSS and DESI.*

+- *Builder and support scientist for the DESI spectroscopic pipeline.*

-Sep 2022 - present: Postdoctoral Fellow, Lawrence Berkeley National Lab, Berkeley, CA, USA
+Sep 2022 - Oct 2025: Postdoctoral Fellow, Lawrence Berkeley National Lab, Berkeley, CA, USA

 - *Leading/Led independent projects on metal absorbers in and around galaxies using DESI, producing the largest metal absorber catalogs.*